Welcome to the spiritual and historic heart of Santa Clara University

 Historic Mission Santa Clara is a consecrated Roman Catholic church situated on the campus of Santa Clara University.
 First established in 1777, the Franciscan Order handed the Mission over to the Society of Jesus (the Jesuits) in 1851, who then started Santa Clara College, the first institution of higher education in California.
 The Mission has always stood at the center of the campus’ religious and spiritual life, and it continues to welcome Roman Catholic liturgy, spiritual observance, and other activities appropriate to the University’s purpose as a Catholic, Jesuit institution of higher learning.
 The University’s Campus Ministry and Mission Church staff, along with the Santa Clara Jesuit Community collaborate in the liturgical and pastoral activities conducted in and around the Mission Church.

-In accordance with Santa Clara County guidelines and restrictions, Mission Santa Clara and the Santa Clara University campus remain closed to everyone other than students, faculty, and staff.
-To receive direct email updates and announcements about our liturgical offerings, join our mailing list (link at the bottom of this page).
+In accordance with Santa Clara County guidelines and restrictions, Mission Santa Clara and the Santa Clara University campus remain closed to the public.
+To get in touch with our office, simply email: MissionSantaClara@scu.edu.